Injectivity theorem for pseudo-effective line bundles and its applications: Introduction

 By combining Theorem \ref{f-thmD} with the Castelnuovo--Mumford regularity, we can easily obtain Corollary \ref{f-cor1.7}, which is a complete generalization of \cite[Lemma 3.35 and Remark 3.36]{horing}.
 The proof of \cite[Lemma 3.35]{horing} depends on a generalization of the Ohsawa--Takegoshi $L^2$ extension theorem.
-We note that H\"oring claims the weak positivity of $f_*(\omega_{X/Y}\otimes F)$ under some extra assumptions by using \cite[Lemma 3.35]{horing}.
+We note that H\"oring claims the weak positivity of $f_*(K_{X/Y}\otimes F)$ under some extra assumptions by using \cite[Lemma 3.35]{horing}.
 For the details, see \cite[3.H Multiplier ideals]{horing}.

-\begin{cor} Let $f:X\to Y$ be a surjective morphism from a compact K\"ahler manifold $X$ onto a projective variety $Y$.
-Let $F$ be a holomorphic line bundle on $X$ and let $h$ be a singular hermitian metric on $F$ such that $\sqrt{-1}\Theta_h(F)\geq 0$.
-Let $H$ be an ample line bundle on $Y$ such that $|H|$ is basepoint-free.
+\begin{cor} Let $f\colon X\to Y$ be a surjective morphism from a compact K\"ahler manifold $X$ onto a projective variety $Y$.
+Let $F$ be a holomorphic line bundle on $X$ and let $h$ be a singular Hermitian metric on $F$ such that $\sqrt{-1}\Theta_h(F)\geq 0$.
+Let $H$ be an ample and globally generated line bundle on $Y$.
 Then

-is globally generated for every $i\geq 0$ and $m\geq \dim Y+1$, where $\omega_X$ is the canonical bundle of $X$ and $\mathcal J(h)$ is the multiplier ideal sheaf of $h$. \end{cor}
+is globally generated for every $i\geq 0$ and $m\geq \dim Y+1$, where $K_X$ is the canonical bundle of $X$ and $\mathcal J(h)$ is the multiplier ideal sheaf of $h$. \end{cor}

 As a direct consequence of Theorem \ref{f-thmD}, we obtain Theorem \ref{f-thmE}.
-For the definition of GV-sheaves in the sense of Pareschi and Popa, see Definition \ref{f-def1.8} below.
-For the details of GV-sheaves, we recommend the reader to see \cite[Theorem 25.5 and Definition 26.3]{schnell}.
+See Definition \ref{f-def1.8} for the definition of GV-sheaves in the sense of Pareschi and Popa and see \cite[Theorem 25.5 and Definition 26.3]{schnell} for the details of GV-sheaves.

-\begin{theorema}[GV-sheaves] Let $f:X\to A$ be a morphism from a compact K\"ahler manifold $X$ to an Abelian variety $A$.
-Let $F$ be a holomorphic line bundle on $X$ and let $h$ be a singular hermitian metric on $F$ such that $\sqrt{-1}\Theta_h (F)\geq 0$.
+\begin{theorema}[GV-sheaves] Let $f\colon X\to A$ be a morphism from a compact K\"ahler manifold $X$ to an Abelian variety $A$.
+Let $F$ be a holomorphic line bundle on $X$ and let $h$ be a singular Hermitian metric on $F$ such that $\sqrt{-1}\Theta_h (F)\geq 0$.
 Then

-is a GV-sheaf for every $i$, where $\omega_X$ is the canonical bundle of $X$ and $\mathcal J(h)$ is the multiplier ideal sheaf of $h$. \end{theorema}
+is a GV-sheaf for every $i$, where $K_X$ is the canonical bundle of $X$ and $\mathcal J(h)$ is the multiplier ideal sheaf of $h$. \end{theorema}

 \begin{defn}[{GV-sheaves in the sense of Pareschi and Popa:~\cite{pp}}] Let $A$ be an Abelian variety.
 A coherent sheaf $\mathcal F$ on $A$ is said to be a GV-sheaf if

 for every $i$. \end{defn}